arkanis/minidyndns/README.md

 # MiniDynDNS

-A simple no fuss DNS server with an build in HTTP interface to update IPs.
+A simple no fuss DNS server with an build in HTTP/HTTPS interface to update IPs.
 It's build to be compact and simple way to access your home devices via subdomains.
 Something like DynDNS but just for your private needs.
 It's _not_ build for performance!

 - Supports IPv4 and IPv6 (A and AAAA records)
 - IPs are saved to and loaded from a YAML database file